 Measure and make a mark on the wall where the line will be where the two tone walls change color.
 Once you have the mark drawn, grab your 4 ft level.

 Start your first line by getting the “bubble” perfectly in the center, and I mean perfectly!
 If you don’t try to get the bubble perfectly center the line will move over the course of an entire room by a noticeable amount.
 This is the key for how to paint straight lines.

-Continue making your way around around the room making a level line.
+Continue making your way around the room making a level line.

-This method is the key for how to paint straight lines and prevent any bleeds that may occur due to texture and other imperfections on your walls.
+This method is the key for how to paint straight lines and preventing any bleeds that may occur due to texture and other imperfections on your walls.

-Let the paint on the tape dry throughly before moving on.
+Let the paint on the tape dry thoroughly before moving on.